joeyarbogast/470_SP/README.md

 This reads the keys from `keys.txt` and uses them to decrypt the secret, which is then output on stdout.
+The tester script also outputs the decrypted text file to a file called `decrypted_file.txt` for checking, but also prints to stdout while the program is running.